ropensci/ohun/README.md

 useful tool for conducting direct comparisons of the performance of different routines.
-In addition, the compatibility of [ohun](https://github.com/ropensci/ohun) with data formats already used by other sound analysis R packages (e.g. seewave, warbleR) enables the integration of [ohun](https://github.com/ropensci/ohun) into more complex acoustic analysis workflows in a popular programming enviroment within the research community.
+In addition, the compatibility of [ohun](https://github.com/ropensci/ohun) with data formats already used by other sound analysis R packages (e.g. seewave, warbleR) enables the integration of [ohun](https://github.com/ropensci/ohun) into more complex acoustic analysis workflows in a popular programming environment within the research community.

 All functions allow the parallelization of tasks (using the packages parallel and [pbapply](https://CRAN.R-project.org/package=pbapply)),